IR-2018-150, July 17, 2018

 Data security plan

-Publication 5293, Data Security Resource Guide for Tax Professionals, provides a compilation data theft information available on IRS.gov.
+Publication 5293, Data Security Resource Guide for Tax Professionals (PDF), provides a compilation data theft information available on IRS.gov.
 Also, tax professionals should stay connected to the IRS through subscriptions to e-News for Tax Professionals, QuickAlerts and Social Media.